top of page

 "All of our stock is traceable back to Japan with zero cross breeding with Angus or any other breed of cattle."

-BLAC Wagyu cattle are pasture raised in the beautiful rolling hills east of the Blue Ridge Mountains.
+BLAC Wagyu cattle are pasture raised in the beautiful rolling hills east of the Blue Ridge Mountains in Marshall, VA.
 Our cattle are allowed to roam out in the open and aren't confined inside enclosures.
 Grass-fed cattle are healthier, taste better and is better for you.
-Our Wagyu is all 100% DNA registered full blood Japanese Tajima bloodline, the only bloodline qualifying for Kobe beef in Japan.
+Our Wagyu is all 100% DNA registered full blood mainly from the Japanese Tajima bloodline, the only bloodline qualifying for Kobe beef in Japan.
 Our Wagyu consistently averages a Beef Marble Score (BMS) of ~6 giving richness without being overwhelming rich.
 You'll notice the webbing of fat that runs throughout it, creating a creamy, buttery mouth-feel.

 IMG_2005_edited_edited.jpg